 Dr. Veninga is an associate professor of religious and theological studies, teaching a range of courses in Christian theology and world religions.
 Each semester, she teaches a course on religion and community for the Honors Living and Learning Community.
-She will be on a research sabbatical during the 2017-2018 academic year.

 Associate Professor of Religious and Theological Studies, 2017-present

 Assistant Professor of Religious and Theological Studies, 2011-2017

 Instructor of Religious and Theological Studies, 2010-2011

 - Ph.D., Systematic and Philosophical Theology, Graduate Theological Union, Berkeley, California, 2011

 - M.T.S., Harvard Divinity School, Cambridge, Massachusetts, 2002

 - B.A., Southern Methodist University, Dallas, Texas, 2000